Thanks to everyone who joined. Watch the full webinar here:

 - Dr. Evelynn Hammonds, Barbara Gutmann Rosenkrantz Professor of the History of Science and Professor of African and African American Studies and

 Director, Project on Race & Gender in Science & Medicine, Hutchins Center for African and African American Research, Harvard University

 - Dr. Jami Valentine, Primary Patent Examiner at the U.S. Patent and Trademark Office & founder of the website African American Women in Physics

 Dr. Cynthia Hess, Associate Director of Research at Institute for Women’s Policy Research, will provide an overview of the latest data about the representation of women of color in the STEM professoriate at the beginning of the webinar.

-Register for the webinar below and join the discussion on Twitter here with the hashtag #WOCinSTEM.
+Join the discussion on Twitter here with the hashtag #WOCinSTEM.